Kashmir: Victims demand justice in Indian army killings | DW | 04.02.2022

 In December 2020, Jammu and Kashmir police determined that the killings were part of a scheme in which reward money and promotions are given out to army officers in exchange for targeting militants.

-However, in some cases, civilians are falsely branded as militants, and are killed to reap a reward from the Indian army.
+In some cases, civilians are falsely branded militants and killed to reap a reward from the Indian army.

 In the orchard killings, two civilian "informers" and an Indian army officer are accused of staging the entire incident to collect a bounty equivalent to $27,000 (€23,000).